Water scarcity: America

 In the Rio Grande Valley, intensive agribusiness has made water scarcity worse.
-It has sparked jurisdictional disputes regarding water rights on both sides of the U.S.-Mexico border.
+It has sparked jurisdictional disputes regarding water rights on both sides of the Mexico–United States border.
 Scholars such as Mexico's Armand Peschard-Sverdrup have argued that this tension has created the need for new strategic transnational water management.
 Some have likened the disputes to a war over diminishing natural resources.

 The west coast of North America, which gets much of its water from glaciers in mountain ranges such as the Rocky Mountains and Sierra Nevada, is also vulnerable.

 Australia

 By far the largest part of Australia is desert or semi-arid lands commonly known as the outback.
 Water restrictions are in place in many regions and cities of Australia in response to chronic shortages resulting from drought.
 Environmentalist Tim Flannery predicted that Perth in Western Australia could become the world's first ghost metropolis.
 This would mean it was an abandoned city with no more water to sustain its population, said Flannery, who was Australian of the year 2007.
 In 2010, Perth suffered its second-driest winter on record and the water corporation tightened water restrictions for spring.

 Some countries have already proven that decoupling water use from economic growth is possible.
 For example, in Australia, water consumption declined by 40% between 2001 and 2009 while the economy grew by more than 30%.